bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 end
 ```

-We are getting the search key from the params (or an empty string if it does not exist), and calling the Contact.search with it.
-As the search function returns
+We are getting the search key from the params (or an empty string if it does not exist) and calling the `Contact.search`
-a query, we can concatenate more queries to it, like `order_by`, before getting the result page.
+function passing it as the param.
+As the search function returns a query, we can concatenate more queries to it,
+like `order_by`, before getting the result page.

 ### The search input

-Now that our backend is ready to receive a `search` param and make a full text search in the contacts table, let's start by adding
+Once the backend is ready to receive a `search` param and run a full text search against the contacts table,
-the search string to the Elm model:
+let's jump back to the frontend and add the search string to the `Model` module:

 ```elm
 -- web/elm/Model.elm